onzfonz/comp227/src/content/7/en/part7b.md

 }
 ```

-The application creates ***two*** completely separate counters.
+The application creates ***two completely separate counters***.
 The first one is assigned to the variable `left` and the other to the variable `right`.

-Dealing with forms in React is somewhat tricky.
+Dealing with forms in React can be complex.
 The following application presents the user with a form that requests the user to input their name, birthday, and height:

 ```js